ssbc/ssb-buttwoo-spec/README.md

 ### Content

 The `content` is a free form field.
-When unencrypted, it SHOULD be a bipf-encoded object.
+When unencrypted, it MUST be a bipf-encoded object.
 If encrypted, `content` MUST be an [ssb-bfe encrypted data format].